Work Smarter, Not Harder Book Summary - Work Smarter, Not Harder Book explained in key points

 This multi-sourced Article was created by the Content Team at Blinkist based on the main ideas from How Multitasking Affects Productivity and Brain Health by Kendra Cherry, MSEd on verywellmind; How a nonlinear workday might help you get more done by Stephanie Vozza on fastcompany; Psychologist Suggests 3 Ways To Work Smarter, Not Harder by Mark Travers on Forbes; Seven Habits that Seem Lazy (but Actually Let You Get More Done) by Scott H Young on scotthyoung; and The Ivy Lee Method: The Daily Routine Experts Recommend for Peak Productivity by James Clear on jamesclear.

-Categories with Work Smarter, Not Harder
+Categories with Work Smarter Not Harder

-Books like Work Smarter, Not Harder
+Book summaries like Work Smarter Not Harder

 People ❤️ Blinkist